Yui007/bato_downloader/README.md

 *   `requests`: For making HTTP requests to Bato.to.
 *   `beautifulsoup4`: For parsing HTML content and extracting data.
 *   `Pillow`: For image processing and PDF creation.
+*   `urllib.parse` (built-in): For URL encoding in search queries.

+**Note:** CBZ conversion uses Python's built-in `zipfile` module, so no additional dependencies are required.

 ## Error Handling

-Both the CLI and GUI include basic error handling for network issues and invalid inputs.
+Both the CLI and GUI include comprehensive error handling for network issues, invalid inputs, and file system operations.
 If an error occurs during fetching information or downloading, an appropriate message will be displayed in the console (CLI) or the output log/message box (GUI).

 Common issues and tips:
 *   **Invalid URL:** Ensure the Bato.to series URL is correct and accessible.
 *   **Internet Connection:** Verify your internet connection if fetching or downloading fails.
 *   **Rate Limiting:** Excessive requests might lead to temporary blocks.
-The `bato_scraper.py` includes a `time.sleep(1)` between search pages to mitigate this.
+The scraper includes delays between requests to mitigate this.
+*   **Windows Compatibility:** Folder names are automatically sanitized to remove invalid characters like `:`, `<`, `>`, etc.
+*   **Threading Issues:** If downloads fail intermittently, try reducing the concurrent download settings in the GUI or CLI options.
+*   **Disk Space:** Ensure sufficient disk space for downloads, especially when keeping images after conversion.
 *   **Website Changes:** Bato.to's website structure might change, which could break the scraping logic.
 If the tool stops working, the scraping logic in `bato_scraper.py` might need updates.

 ## License